FalsePattern/ZigBrains/README.md

 - The Ballerina Platform developers for `lsp4intellij`, the language server connector between the IntelliJ platform and the Eclipse LSP4J project

+- All the people who have generously funded the project
+  - gree7@ko-fi

+- Every contributor who helped with bugfixes and extra features
+  - gatesn@github

+- And everyone who actively reported issues and helped ironing out all the remaining problems

 # Description

 <!-- Plugin description -->